 Keep your records.
 You must keep your business books and records available at all times for inspection by the IRS.
-The records must be kept as long as they may be needed in the administration of any Internal Revenue law.
+You must keep the records as long as they may be needed in the administration of any Internal Revenue law.
 You should also keep copies of your tax returns to help prepare future returns or file claims for refunds.